Rozdandy/myfirst-miletone-project/README.md

 * As a visiting user, I want to know how climate change may impact the food system.
                 1. From the HOME PAGE.
-                2. User scrolls down just below the carousel slider
+                2. User scrolls down just below the carousel slider.
                 3. There is the article on FOOD-CLIMATE.
                 4. Users can watch the world view, on climate change and food systems on the YouTube video embedded at the right corner of the article.